jozefg/drafts/reading-extensible-effects.markdown

 for.
 Two type classes `SetMember` and `Member`, a type operator `:>`, and a handful of functions, most likely to work with `Union`.

-Before we get to anything else, there seems a simple identity

 So let's figure out exactly what this union thing is

     data Union r v = forall t.
 (Functor t, Typeable1 t) => Union (t v)

-So `Union r v` is just a wrapper around some of functor applied to `v`?
+So `Union r v` is just a wrapper around some of functor applied to `v`.
 This seems a little odd, what's this `r` thing?
-The docs hint that it should always be true that `Member t r` should always hold.
+The docs hint that `Member t r` should always hold.

 `Member` is a type class of two parameters with no members.
 In fact, `grep`ing the entire source reveals that the entire definition and